 - Set common business hours when the entire team should be available for effective virtual collaboration

-- Conduct weekly virtual meeting to check in with project progress or performance reviews
+- Conduct weekly virtual meetings to check in with project progress or performance reviews

 - Define the response time limit for quick resolution of doubts and decision making

 - Create a standard format for important official announcements to avoid miscommunications

 This way, you can enhance your team communication skills and skyrocket your remote team productivity!

 When you’re working with geographically dispersed teams, how do you ensure that everyone’s on the same page about a task or project?

 Virtual communication tools also provide the perfect platform for conducting virtual team building activities, helping you overcome several virtual team building challenges.
 Encourage your team to have group chats where they can collaborate and unwind.

 Fun Virtual Team Building Activities